tfwansh/verityindia/_posts/2021-11-10-A-whole-new-World.markdown

 Why I am I using `verityindia.tech` now?
 What does the term even mean?... *SHIT I DON'T KNOW!* I got this for free too, from a good friend and I'll be using this till next year August or something and then shifting to a permanent domain, and I will(hopefully) be able to pay for it, cause I'll be finally allowed to get a job after hitting that legal age.
 ANNDD, I KNOW!... this is a bad practise, shifting domains every once in a while, sometimes to totally UNRELATED names, cause **POINT 1:**I'll be ruining whatever traffic of 2 people I was getting, and **POINT 2:** The name has absolutely NO relation with the content.
 Please forgive me for this, just a few more months, I mean look at it...
 It was the March of 2020 just yesterday and there is like 50 more days to 2022(DAMN)... and anyways, I am not looking forward to drive ANY traffic towards the site for the timing anyways.

 Anything else?
-I think that's pretty much it, this was all `About` this website, and the blog(this is literally the sixth time), and... what to expect.
+I think that's pretty much it, this was all about this website, and the blog(this is literally the sixth time), and... what to expect.

 Thanks for the visit, I really appreciate it...
 Have a good day!